 The SBRM provides the bycatch data for the region that are routinely used in many aspects of fishery management.
 The SEFSC uses these data in stock assessments to incorporate bycatch into estimates of total fishing mortality.
-For example, new information on lower release mortality rates from increased descending device usage was incorporated into the most recent stock assessment for South Atlantic red snapper (SEDAR 73 2021).
 When available, the size composition of discards/bycatch is used to better inform assessment models of fishing mortality by size or age and for bycatch estimation in weight.
-Bycatch data are used to estimate impacts on ESA-listed species and to authorize amount of allowable incidental take.
-The South Atlantic Council uses SBRM-derived bycatch information to assess if new management measures are necessary, to develop measures, and/or to evaluate the potential impacts of measures.
-The South Atlantic Council's Scientific and Statistical Committee uses this information as they review the status of the fisheries and develops acceptable biological catch recommendations.
-Bycatch data are used to evaluate the effects of the fishery on ESA-listed species under Section 7 of the ESA.
-All aspects of fishery management in the region that have bycatch implications use data from the SBRM.
+Bycatch data are used to estimate impacts on